Tutorial: Monitor published APIs

 For more information, see Create diagnostic settings to send platform logs and metrics to different destinations.

-View diagnostic data in Azure Monitor
+View logs and metrics in Azure Monitor

 If you enable collection of logs or metrics in a Log Analytics workspace, it can take a few minutes for data to appear in Azure Monitor.